Continuous-variable quantum communication: Continuous-variable quantum key distribution

-The study by~\cite{Lupo2022} analyses the composable finite-size security of a DM CV-QKD protocol with coherent states against collective attacks.
-A key aspect of their approach involves considering the limitations inherent in real detectors, such as finite detection range and precision.
-They exploit this to establish a bound on the probability that the pulse Bob receives contains an extensive number of photons, which is used to define the numerical cutoff.
-Subsequently, Winter's gentle measurement lemma~\cite{Winter1999} allows the bounding of the trace-norm between Alice's and Bob's actual (infinite-dimensional) quantum state and a cutoff version thereof.
+The study by~\cite{Lupo2022} analyzed the composable finite-size security of a DM CV-QKD protocol with coherent states against collective attacks.
+A key aspect of their approach involves consideration of the limitations inherent in real detectors, such as finite detection range and precision.
+The authors exploited this to establish a bound on the probability that the pulse Bob receives contains an extensive number of photons; this bound is used to define the numerical cutoff.
+Subsequently, Winter's gentle measurement lemma~\cite{Winter1999} allows the bounding of the trace norm between Alice and Bob's actual (infinite-dimensional) quantum state and a cutoff version thereof.
 Shirokov's continuity bound for the Holevo quantity~\cite{Shirokov2017} is utilized to quantify the effect of this cutoff on the Holevo information by introducing a penalty term.
-Finally, a Gaussian extremality argument and additional adjustments due to the application of the AEP~\cite{Tomamichel2009} lead to a semi-definite program for the secure key rate that can be solved by methods presented in~\cite{Ghorai2019}, all without relying on a cutoff.
-Following the idea proposed by~\cite{Leverrier2015}, the composable finite-size parameter estimation procedure takes place after error-correction and is based on a Chernoff-bound argument.
-The authors report non-zero key rates for block-sizes of $N=10^{10}$ and larger, and for large $N$, their key rates converge to their own asymptotic key rates (including detector limitations) as well as to those reported by~\cite{Ghorai2019}.
+Finally, a Gaussian extremality argument and additional adjustments due to the application of the AEP~\cite{Tomamichel2009} lead to a semidefinite program for the secure key rate that can be solved using methods presented by~\cite{Ghorai2019}, all without relying on a cutoff.
+Following the idea proposed by~\cite{Leverrier2015}, the composable finite-size parameter estimation procedure takes place after error correction and is based on a Chernoff-bound argument.
+The authors reported nonzero key rates for block-sizes of $N=10^{10}$ and larger and for large $N$, their key rates converge to their own asymptotic key rates (including detector limitations) as well as to those reported by~\cite{Ghorai2019}.

-\paragraph{Finite-size security without Gaussian extremality.} For similar reasons as for the asymptotic regime, for DM CV-QKD protocols with low modulation patterns, methods that do not rely on Gaussian extremality arguments can yield significantly higher finite-size key rates.
+\paragraph{Finite-size security without Gaussian extremality.} For reasons similar to those for the asymptotic regime, for DM CV-QKD protocols with low modulation patterns, methods that do not rely on Gaussian extremality arguments can yield significantly higher finite-size key rates.